Director, Jeffry Davis

 Core Courses: 12 hours includingWorld Religions: Asia (2), Asian Philosophy (2), East Asian History (4), and other approved courses (4).
-See coordinators for listing of approved courses in this category.
+See the IDS director for a list of approved courses in this category.

 Electives: 18 hours selected from such courses as , , ; ; , .

-IDS 291 and : Senior Seminar (offered only in spring).
+IDS 291 (only offered in fall) and : Senior Seminar (offered only in spring).